 Our Nehantic Forest cleans and cools the air, while producing the oxygen we depend on with every breath.
 Such forests are one of our few useful tools for ameliorating global warming and sea-level rise.
 We treasure our views and open space from Grassy Hill to Niantic Bay to the sunsets on Pattagansett Marsh.
 We watch the spring warblers land after their flight across Long Island Sound, look for the rare saltmarsh sparrow and await the coming of the osprey, egrets and herons.

 Watch for invasive plants that can quickly take over and kill native vegetation on your property and spread to neighboring properties.
-See the Common Invasive Plants document below.
+See the Common Invasive Plants and the Plant Invaders Talk Handout documents below for further reading about invasive and native plants.

 The plants and animals contributing to the biodiversity of East Lyme have accumulated over millions of years.
 It is our most valuable resource, and is, “The key to the maintenance of the world as we know it.”–E. O. Wilson